gsalac7/MovieRecommender/README.md

      - If there are still no matches, the rating is lowered by 1 point, and the system searches again.
      - If no matches are found, the system will use the `similar_genre` rule to search based on a similar genre.

+**Note**: You can test verify this easily by using the `simple.pl` file.
+It contains a smaller dataset of movies to test the prolog rules.

 ## Sample Output
 ```